 - Using a contact lens in combination with your progressives

-- Get a slab off (special grinding technique that adds a fine line to the lens)
+- Get a slab off (a special grinding technique that adds a fine line to the lens)

 - Using prisms to compensate vertical imbalances